ndwang/BeamTracking.jl/docs/README-DOCS.md

 You are now ready to edit the markdown files that compose the documentation!

-If you like to atuomatically rebuild changes on save of edited files, run in your BeamTracking directory:
+If you like to atuomatically rebuild changes on save of edited files, run in your BeamTracking.jl/docs directory:
 ```{code} bash
 sphinx-autobuild src build/html
 ```
 and open the URL shown in the terminal, usually [http://127.0.0.1:8000](http://127.0.0.1:8000).

-If you add new markdown files, do not forget to add them to the table of contents defined `src/index.md`.
+If you add new markdown files, do not forget to add them to the table of contents defined `docs/src/index.md`.
 Finally, once you are happy with your changes, do not forget to commit and push them to your branch and open a pull request on GitHub.